PreschoolKindergartenFirst Grade

 Part 2: Preparing Yourself - The Parent's Jitters

-Let's be honest: this day is huge for us, too.
-Our feelings-of sadness, pride, worry, and excitement-are powerful.
-And our kids can feel them.
-Managing our own jitters is one of the biggest gifts we can give them.
+Let’s be honest, this day is huge for us, too.
+There’s sadness, pride, worry, excitement, all mixed together.
+And your child can feel that energy.
+Managing your own jitters is one of the biggest gifts you can give them.

 A mother kneels to give her son, who is wearing a backpack, a loving and confident hug at the entrance to his classroom.